awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-cloudfront-mediastore/README.md

 |![Java Logo](https://docs.aws.amazon.com/cdk/api/latest/img/java32.png) Java|`software.amazon.awsconstructs.services.cloudfrontmediastore`|

 ## Overview
+IMPORTANT NOTICE - AWS Elemental MediaStore will be discontinued on November 13, 2025.
+All subsequent releases of AWS Solutions Constructs will NOT include this construct.

 This AWS Solutions Construct implements an Amazon CloudFront distribution to an AWS Elemental MediaStore container.

 Here is a minimal deployable pattern definition: